A tutorial for DIY rain sticks (also called rainsticks and rain makers) that you can make with your child.

 This step is optional.
 It is really for people who’s containers don’t have the ends built in.
 But I sealed the ends on our containers anyway, as I knew that JJ would want to play with the rainsticks before they were finished and I didn’t really fancy rice all over the floor….

 Step 5: Do a cardboard painting

 Do you remember the dot painting that I posted about last week?
 Well, it “coincidentally” was exactly the right size to go around our cylinders.
 Wow, that was lucky! *grin* These were old cereal boxes from the recycling.
 Thick enough to provide some protection, but thin enough so that they will bend easily.

 The two larger rectangle paintings were for the sides, and the four square ones were for the ends.

-To make the ends, I traced the diameter of the cylinders in permanent marker, and then I cut circles about an inch bigger again.
+To make the ends, I traced the circumference of the cylinders in permanent marker, and then I cut circles about an inch bigger again.
 I then cut small triangles in to the inner circle.